 C - Christmas campaign

 Sharing George’s wish film in the run up to Christmas has left a legacy that will grant at least 24 more wishes.
 Thank you to all those who donated and to his mum Claire for sharing his story.

 D - Disney

 Disney® produced their first ever Christmas advert, supporting Make-A-Wish globally through their #FromOurFamilyToYours fundraising campaigns.
-They also sent Mickey Mouse soft toys to 500 children whose Disney-related wishes are waiting to let them know they're in our thoughts.
+They also sent Mickey Mouse soft toys to 500 children whose Disney-related wishes are waiting to let them know they're in our thoughts, which raised some smiles!